Divide-By-0/blog/content/posts/travel.md

     - Theres a number of extremely tasty Soba places, noodle spots, and curry restaurants that were tasty and cheap -- it's hard to list them all here but any place with homemade noodles will probably be really good, even if it's a chain.
     - **Dipping Ramen**: I find noodles in ordinary ramen a bit too thin, but the noodles at [Menya Ramen](https://goo.gl/maps/kofV2AjRpDszm8fr6) were thick and had body, and the black sauce was super tasty.
     - **Minatoya**: [This place](https://goo.gl/maps/3TPGPJS6SvkAc6FaA) in Ameyoko is known for its Takoyaki, but I actually preferred the $10 seafood bowls with small scallop, small shrimp, roe, echinoid (think lower quality Uni), and so on -- it's filling and cheap.
     - **Akau**: [This udon place](https://goo.gl/maps/dTKfWheyxBjrBYrg8) north of Ueno has the criss cross pillows to sit on, and the homemade noodles come with quail egg and ume.
-Order an extra large, the portions are small.
+Order an extra large, the portions are small.s
-    - **Gomi Pit Bar**: Haven't been yet.
-They serve creative meals with things that are usually thrown away (like Yuzu peels), and there's a massive window while you eat to watch a huge trash crane.
   - Experiences
     - **[Space Nekoana](https://goo.gl/maps/sinckUSKNY4EzNf88)**: Haven't been yet, but is my #1 want to go.
 This quirky izakaya is inside a chef's messy home, and has mostly regulars.
 Found via [this video about Kyoto](https://youtu.be/7zZLSdO8Of4?t=854).
     - **Ryokan/Akiya**: Haven't been yet, offers more authentic stays.